San Diego and Arizona Railway: History

 The tracks departed downtown San Diego south where they crossed the U.S.-Mexico border at San Ysidro.
 From there the line traversed eastward through Tijuana, then headed northeast through Tecate and back over the border to the town of Campo.
 To construct and maintain the 44-mile (72 kilometer) stretch through Mexico the SD&A formed the Ferrocarril Tijuana y Tecate, S.A. de C.V., at the behest of the Mexican government.
 East of Campo the road traveled through Clover Flats, across the Coast Range (elevation 3,660 feet), then descended through the breathtaking but treacherous Carrizo Gorge, the builders' most significant obstacle.
 Though the SD&A line ended in Seeley, trackage rights gave the railroad the ability to run trains as far east as El Centro and as far south as Calexico.
 Branch lines ran from downtown to as far north and east as the community of Lakeside, with a separate line which rounded San Diego Bay to service Coronado Heights, Coronado, and North Island.

 Damage to the lines from heavy rainstorms, landslides, and fires took a financial toll on the railroad, as did border closings with Mexico.
 Clashes with the Industrial Workers of the World resulted in acts of vandalism as well.
 In 1932, financial difficulties forced Spreckels' heirs to sell their interests in the firm for $2.8 million to the Southern Pacific, which renamed the railroad the San Diego and Arizona Eastern Railway (SD&AE).

+In 2012 the Mexican government allowed the company Baja Rail to restore and use the track between Tijuana and Tecate.
+The company has poured ~$20,000,000 into revitalizing the 44 mile stretch of track it is allowed to operate on.
+The company sought approval from the United States government to build and restore the desert line of the track in San Diego, to allow some more commerce between the two countries.
+The San Diego Metropolitan Transit System (MTS) stepped in, and Baja Rail partnered with them to restore the track.
+However, they made little progress and suddenly stopped making payments to MTS in 2020.
+The fate of the railway's operation is unclear, as of 2025.